“I eat it like a tofu sandwich with cabbage”

-The theme here comes from, in my opinion, Groove Armada’s best.
-A brilliant blend of big beat, ’00s dancefloor, a bit of dub, UK hip-hip, and more.
+The theme here comes from, in my opinion, Groove Armada’s best album.
+A brilliant blend of big beat, a bit of dub, UK hip-hop, and more.
 An ambitious potpourri of sounds and beats that still sounds fresh two decades later.
 While there are many brilliant tracks on Goodbye Country (Hello Nightclub), the theme song for this recipe is my favorite.
 This is my ideal for a chilled-out UK hip-hop track.
 Heavy braggadocio floating over a punching laid-back funky beat.
 Midway through, Jeru The Damaja drops the line “eat it like a tofu sandwich with cabbage” with such swagger I knew I’d be making a tribute sandwich one day.

 I just didn’t realize it would take two decades.

 Tofu and I have been fighting for many many years.
 Throughout my personal and professional cooking career, I’ve attempted to make a tofu sandwich I truly liked.
-Most we meh.
+Most were meh.
 A few were OK.
-I was pretty happy 3 years ago when I made the Don’t You Forget A Banh Mi (included in the Vegetarian Issue of the Music & Food zine).
-I mean, I was good, but not necessarily great.
+I was pretty happy 3 years ago when I made the Don’t You Forget A Banh Mi (included in the Vegetarian Issue of my Music & Food zine).
+I mean, it was good, but not necessarily great.
 So, the quest continued.

 Until I finally conquered my tofu fight and learned to fry.

 This is a simple sandwich.
-Three ingredients: fried gochujang tofu, bok choy slaw, and really good bread.
-The first two are obvious, but the inclusion of bread may not be.
+Four ingredients: fried gochujang tofu, bok choy slaw, a sweet & spicy sauce, and really good bread.
+The first three are obvious, but the inclusion of bread may not be.
 Trust me, a good crusty sub roll is what you want here.
 I made a version on plain potato rolls and it sucked!
 Looked bad.
 Tasted bad.
 Just bad.
 Cherie (of We Can Tour That fame) suggested a crusty sub roll, and this is the result.
 It’s not that the tofu or slaw is so messy they need baked structural integrity.
 It’s they need a proper foundation to complete them.
 Like Lewbowski’s rug, the sub roll here really pulls this sandwich together.

 Gochujang fried tofu, bok choy slaw, and pineapple gochujang sauce on a sub roll